salina-health/lc-poc/README.md

 # Laryngeal cancer triage proof-of-concept

-This repository contains code to process voice recordings and train a RF model to classify recordings for triage on to the appropriate treatment pathway (cancer or not cancer).
+This repository contains code to process voice recordings and train a RF model to classify recordings for triage onto the appropriate treatment pathway (cancer or not cancer).

 The inputs to the model are features extracted from a 3 second sample of the audio, such as the mean pitch, shimmer and jitter.